nathanielrindlaub/internet-speed-monitor/README.md

 ```
 crontab -e
 ```
-And saving the following line (don't forget to add your own project root):
+And save the following line (don't forget to add your own project root).
+This will run the script every half hour.
 ```
 0,30 * * * * cd [path-to-project-root]/internet-speed-monitor/internet-speed-monitor && /usr/bin/python3 speedtest.py
 ```